outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - splitting the possible weight combinations into the most unique weight subsets that indicate a specific/unique point/range on the weight:error space, and initialize weights at those very unique subsets in various parts of the network to filter out point/range weight possibilities quickly
       - isolating the function subsets that would determine the rest of the function (points at regular intervals, subsets where change types are likely to interact/aggregate) and predict those function subsets

+    - 'kernel function acts like a mapping useful to calculate a difference without converting to the whole space'
+      - other examples: regularizers can act like 'activation functions', similar to how randomizers can act like 'averagers'

   - problem/solution structures

-    - example of why similarities/differences arent sufficient
+    - example of why similarities/differences are insufficient
       - many functions have the same or similar 'similarity to a data set' as determined by some error metric, but most of these functions will produce sub-optimal predictions in some important case (like with different data samples, or the first set of predictions in high-error areas of the prediction function, while the prediction function is still relevant & reflective of reality), as some predictions are more important than others given the context of the prediction like timing & data set differences

     - example of applying a definitely incorrect structure that is useful for some purpose